scottemac00/MechaCar_Statistical_Analysis/README.md

 ![](/Resources/Images/t_test_lot2.png)    ![](/Resources/Images/t_test_lot3.png)

 ## Study Design: MechaCar vs Competition
-    This statistical study quantifies how MechaCar performs against the competition. , and seeks to answer the following questions:
+    This statistical study quantifies how MechaCar performs against the competition, and seeks to answer the following questions:

     What metric or metrics are you going to test?